WiproOpenSource/galaxia/README.md

 To test gexporter service you will need to setup OpenStack

-Run the following commands to start gapi service
+Run the following commands to start gapi service.
+The gapi service can be started in on of the two ways.

+- Development Mode

     ```
      source openrc_example